Sand Land: Manga

+Chapters

 Anime

 On December 8, 2022, Bandai Namco opened a website for "Sand Land Project" and uploaded a teaser video featuring Toriyama's art from the manga.
-The website features a countdown that would end on December 17, when more details about the project would revealed.
-On that date, it was announced that it will receive a CGI anime adaptation co-produced by Sunrise, Kamikaze Douga and Anima, which will be released in 2023.
+The website featured a countdown that ended on December 17.
+On that date, it was announced that the series would receive a CGI anime film adaptation co-produced by Sunrise, Kamikaze Douga, and Anima.
+The film was directed by Toshihisa Yokoshima, with Hiroshi Kōjina serving as directing advisor, Hayashi Mori writing the screenplay, Yoshikazu Iwanami directing the sound, and Yugo Kanno composing the music.
+Imase performed the film's theme song "Utopia" (ユートピア).
+The film had its world premiere screening at San Diego Comic-Con on July 22, 2023.
+It was then officially released in Japanese theaters on August 18, 2023, by Toho, with a North American release following in 2024.

+An original net animation (ONA) series was announced on November 14, 2023.
+The cast and staff members from the film reprised their roles.
+The opening theme is "Water Carrier" by Kroi, while the ending theme is "Drive My Idea" (ドライブ・マイ・イデア) by Tempalay.
+The first seven episodes of the series began streaming worldwide on Disney+ and in the United States on Hulu on March 20, 2024.
+The remaining episodes were released once a week.
+The first six episodes comprise "The Story of the Fiend Prince" (悪魔の王子, Akuma no Ōji) arc and retell the story of the film with some new scenes, while the final seven episodes comprise "The Story of the Angel Hero" (天使の勇者, Tenshi no Yūsha) arc, which Toriyama newly wrote for the ONA.
+Toriyama also named the two arcs and designed the new characters such as Ann and Muniel.
+However, he died before the ONA premiered on March 1, 2024.

+A televised broadcast of the series premiered in Japan on NHK General TV on June 28, 2025.

+Episodes

+Video game

+An action role-playing video game based on the series was announced during Summer Game Fest on June 8, 2023.
+It was developed by ILCA and published by Bandai Namco Entertainment, and uses Unreal Engine 5.
+The game was released in Japan for the PlayStation 4, PlayStation 5, Xbox Series X/S, and Windows on April 25, 2024, and the following day worldwide.

 Reception

+Manga

 Greg McElhatton called Sand Land "the ultimate disposable comic, executed perfectly".
 His review for Read About Comics summarized, refers to it as a fun light story that, while not necessarily deep or memorable, does well to explore the fictional world and the unique characters that inhabit it.
 Despite Toriyama's complaints about designing the tank, McElhatton praised the art, declaring it more consistent than his previous work Dragon Ball.
 John Jakala of Anime News Network also called the artwork, and story, superior to Dragon Ball.
 Jakala said the characters are a big part of the series' charm, claiming Toriyama did a "masterful job" establishing the look and personality of each character in the first chapter.